nickmckenney/Building-a-JSON-API/readme.md

 1. Be built using Express, Handlebars, and Mongoose.
 2. Have at least 1 non-User model
 3. Have complete CRUD functionality implemented with RESTful routes.
     > You may logically distribute CRUD functionality across models.
-This is only permissable when it does not make sense in the context of your application to have full CRUD on one model.
+This is only allowed when it does not make sense in the context of your application to have full CRUD on one model.
 4. Have its own repository under your GitHub account (do not fork this repo).
-5. Has at least 1 test.
-6. Deploy your application on Heroku.
+5. Deploy your application on Heroku.
-7. Have validated, semantically-clean HTML and CSS and a polished appearance.
+6. Have validated, semantically-clean HTML and CSS and a polished appearance.
-8. Demonstrate a good commit history.
+7. Demonstrate a good commit history.

 Review the [Rubric](evaluation.md) for the specifics of how your project will be graded.